sandervanvugt/van-vugt-kubernetes/ckad-canary/finish.md

 You have learned the following topics along the way:

-*	How to configure Pod Volumes
+*	How to use labels to connect to different versions of the application
-*	How to configure Persistent Volumes
+*	How to test the new application version without impact to old-version instances
-*	How to connect Pods to Persistent Volumes using Persistent Volume Claims
+*	How to complete the Canary Deployment application upgrade

 Certified Kubernetes – CKAD Scenarios